Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Algorithm

 To model the value of information gain, we denote the function of the information gain learnt as $\Lambda$, which is a function of the rest of information.
-Then, the information gain can be written as
+Then, the information gain for local information and cooperation information can be written as

-where the value of $\mathcal{K}_{i,\text{env}}\in[0,1]$ and $\mathcal{K}_{i,i'}\in[0,1]$ are refer to the learning rate coefficient which is corresponds to the some settings in the algorithm, such as batch size, learning rate, and etc, and may differ among agents.
-It should be noted that the learning function has the property as $\Lambda(x)\leq x$.
-Since the learnt information can't be larger than the rest.
+respectively, where the value of $\mathcal{K}_{i,\text{env}}\in[0,1]$ and $\mathcal{K}_{i,i'}\in[0,1]$ refer to the learning rate coefficient, which corresponds to the several settings in the algorithm, such as batch size, learning rate, and etc, and may differ among agents.
+It should be noted that the learning function has the property as $\Lambda(x)\leq x$, since the learnt information can't be larger than the rest unlearnt information.

-As illustrated before, the change of neighbors' policy can make the previous learnt information useless.
-The information loss is highly correlated to the amount of new information learnt by neighbor agents which is unknown for current agent.
-Since the local part of state information $\overline{s}^i$ can be seen as stationary so there is no information loss in the learning the local information part.
-We define the information loss between agent $i$ and $i'$ as
+As illustrated, the change of neighbors' policy can make the previous learnt information outdated.
+The information loss is highly correlated to the amount of new information learnt by neighbor agents, which is unknown for current agent.
+As the local information $\overline{s}^i$ can be seen as stationary so there is no information loss in the learning the local information part.
+For the cooperation information, we define the information loss between agent $i$ and $i'$ as